 Nice to meet you!

 I currently work as an R&D Engineer at the Royal Netherlands Aerospace Centre (NLR), where I apply cognitive and AI-based methods to address real-world aerospace challenges.
+I am specifically specialized in mental state monitoring of individuals as well as dyads, brain-computer interfacing, and human-machine teaming.

 I hold a BSc in (Neuro)psychology (cum laude) and an MSc in Neuroscience & Cognition, both from Utrecht University.